jontelang/Various-scripts/GitBranchCleaner/README.md

 **Just a list of all branches, for informational purposes**
 ![](images/5.png)

-**This is also just a list, but run through git to see if they are merge into the current branch**
+**This is also just a list, but run through git to see if they are merged into the current branch**
 ![](images/6.png)

 **How it looks like when we delete or keep a branch**